Skylarks Learning

 Early English Literature

-We will read some of the earliest examples of Old English poetry, including Beowulf, and follow the development of the language into Middle English to read works such as A Taste of Chaucer and Tolkien's translation of Gawain and the Green Knight.
-The legends of King Arthur will be explored in various formats and there is also an overview of the history of English Literature that will be provided to students for the course.
-The classes will include verbal narrations of the week's reading and teaching about literary analysis in order to encourage children to become intentional readers - experiencing the enjoyment of a good story, and better equipped to ask questions of a text in order to discover what makes it so good!
+We will read some of the earliest examples of Old English poetry, including Beowulf, and follow the development of the language through to Middle English to read works such as A Taste of Chaucer.
+The legends of King Arthur will be explored in various forms and there is an overview on the History of English Literature that will be provided to students for the course.
+The classes will include verbal narrations of the week's reading and teaching about literary analysis in order to encourage children to become intentional readers - able to experience the enjoyment of a good story and ask questions of a text in order to discover what makes it so good!
+We will study figurative language, imagery and descriptive techniques, as well as looking at how authors shape their writing to suit particular themes and genres.

 Reading will include